asciidraw/asciidraw.github.io/src/asciidraw/src/docs/en/shortcuts/index.md

 - Project-List
   - `shift+left click` to delete a project without asking for confirmation.
   - `shift+left click` to create a project without directly opening it in the workspace.
+- Number Inputs
+  - You can scroll while hovering over a number input in order to quickly modify the value.
+(When holding shift while scrolling the value will change faster)